Each patient admitted to Comprehensive Inpatient Rehabilitation Unit (CIRU) is measured by the WeeFim scale.

 Why is this important?

 Our program is designed to get patients to a functional level necessary to return home and to the community.
-This measurement allows us to modify treatment as necessary.
-The data shows that our patients perform better at discharge than those at national pediatric facilities in 2011.
+This measurement helps us identify opportunities for improving our level of care as well as adjust a patient’s rehabilitation goals to maximize functional independence as he improves.
+The data shows that our patients, at discharge, perform near the same as those at national pediatric facilities in 2012.

 How does Children’s make sure we are giving high-quality care?

-- The Rehabilitation program is managed by three board-certified pediatric physiatrists (rehabilitation and physical medicine doctors).
+- The Rehabilitation program is managed by board-certified pediatric physiatrists (rehabilitation and physical medicine doctors).

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.

-WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
+WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
 UDSMR compares Children’s to other pediatric programs in the nation.